smachefert/Omeka-S-module-ExtractOcr/README.md

 sudo dnf install poppler-utils
 ```

-- Before S Omeka version 3.1, the module requires to set the base uri in the
+- **Before Omeka S version 3.1**, the module requires to set the base uri in the
   config file of Omeka `config/local.config.php` in order to upload the file in
   background: